COMP523FA2020/Overview/project.md

 - As a web user, in order to store the query results locally, I can download the table that captures the avian diets.

-- As a web user, in order to have flexible to querying the database, I can use filters such as seasons, year range, and region.
+- As a web user, in order to have flexibility in querying the avian database, I can use filters such as seasons, year range, and region.

 - As a web user, in order to see an overview of the spread of avian studies, I can use the different bar graphs that categorize the different studies.